Donald (Tad) Powers

 Legal Experience: Attorney practicing civil litigation and transactional and municipal law since 1974.
 Member Vermont and Florida Bars, Vermont Bar Association.
 Admitted United States District and Circuit Courts of Appeal and United States Supreme Court.
 Former partner in Powers, English, Carroll & Ritter, PC and Powers & Byers LLP, Middlebury, Vt.
 Representative clients include municipalities and school districts, manufacturing and technology businesses, contractors, real estate developers, non-profit organizations, families and individuals.

-Teaching Dispute Resolution: Vermont Bar Association and Chittenden County Bar Association CLE on Mediation 1999; Vermont Law School-ADR and Public Policy 2000; Vermont Bar Association ADR Committee and Vermont Environmental Court-Environmental Court Mediation 2001; Vermont Bar Association - Interest-Based Negotiation Techniques 2002; Vermont Bar Association/ Vermont Mediators’ Association Workshop-Facilitator 2002; Vermont Bar Association -Mediating Elder Care Decisions 2003; VMA-VBA Mediator/Attorney Dialog 2004; Vermont Bar Association-Confidentiality in Mediation 2004; Woodbury College Basic Mediation Training-Ethics in Mediation-2005; Vermont Bar Association - Mediating High-Stakes Cases-2005; Grafton Conference on Mediating Land Use Disputes-2005; Environmental Court Training for Mediators 2005; Vermont League of Cities and Towns Municipal Attorneys' Forum-Mediation in Zoning Cases- 2006; Vermont Planners' Association-Mediating Land Use Disputes-2006; Rutland County Caregivers Coalition-Shared Decision Making for Family Caregivers-2006; Vermont Planner's Association and Vermont Land Use Education and Training Collaborative-presentations on ADR in Land Use Cases- 2006; University of Vermont Extension Service Municipal Officials' Management training in ADR- 2006; Vermont Housing Managers' Association-Basic Mediation Skills-2007; Vermont Association for Justice-Making the Most of Mediation: Tools and Strategies-2010; Adjunct Professor of Law, Vermont Law School- Environmental Dispute Resolution-2008-2009, Alternative Dispute Resolution-2010, Mediation-2011,2012,2013;Negotiation-2012, 2013, Mediation Advocacy-2014; Vermont Law School Negotiation Workshops-2010,2011,2012;2013, Vermont Association for Justice-Mediation Advocacy in Family Cases-2012; United States District Court of Vermont- ENE & Mediation Advocacy for Attorneys-2013; Vermont League of Cities and Towns-The Municipality's Role in Mediation-2014; Guest Lecturer on Negotiation- Tuck School of Business, Dartmouth College-2013, 2014.
+Tad's Experience Teaching Dispute Resolution: Vermont Bar Association and Chittenden County Bar Association CLE on Mediation 1999; Vermont Law School-ADR and Public Policy 2000; Vermont Bar Association ADR Committee and Vermont Environmental Court-Environmental Court Mediation 2001; Vermont Bar Association - Interest-Based Negotiation Techniques 2002; Vermont Bar Association/ Vermont Mediators’ Association Workshop-Facilitator 2002; Vermont Bar Association -Mediating Elder Care Decisions 2003; VMA-VBA Mediator/Attorney Dialog 2004; Vermont Bar Association-Confidentiality in Mediation 2004; Woodbury College Basic Mediation Training-Ethics in Mediation-2005; Vermont Bar Association - Mediating High-Stakes Cases-2005; Grafton Conference on Mediating Land Use Disputes-2005; Environmental Court Training for Mediators 2005; Vermont League of Cities and Towns Municipal Attorneys' Forum-Mediation in Zoning Cases- 2006; Vermont Planners' Association-Mediating Land Use Disputes-2006; Rutland County Caregivers Coalition-Shared Decision Making for Family Caregivers-2006; Vermont Planner's Association and Vermont Land Use Education and Training Collaborative-presentations on ADR in Land Use Cases- 2006; University of Vermont Extension Service Municipal Officials' Management training in ADR- 2006; Vermont Housing Managers' Association-Basic Mediation Skills-2007; Vermont Association for Justice-Making the Most of Mediation: Tools and Strategies-2010; Adjunct Professor of Law, Vermont Law School- Environmental Dispute Resolution-2008-2009, Alternative Dispute Resolution-2010, Mediation-2011-2013, 2020-2022; Negotiation-2012-2022, Mediation Advocacy-2014-2019; Vermont Law School Negotiation Workshops-2010,2011,2012;2013, Vermont Association for Justice-Mediation Advocacy in Family Cases-2012; United States District Court of Vermont- ENE & Mediation Advocacy for Attorneys-2013; Vermont League of Cities and Towns-The Municipality's Role in Mediation-2014; Guest Lecturer on Negotiation- Tuck School of Business, Dartmouth College-2013, 2014; Vermont Family Mediator's Association-Working with Attorneys in Mediation-2019; Vermont Bar Association- Lies, Puffery and Silence; The Ethics of Negotiation- 2017,2019; Vermont Bar Association- Arbitration in Vermont-2019

 Articles: Mediation: A Culture of Its Own, Vermont Bar Journal, Fall 2010

-Fees: $280 per hour.
+Fees: $380 per hour effective July 1, 2022.
 One-half regular rate for travel time.
 Mileage charged at IRS rates.